Jeffrey D. Richman

 Research

 The CMS experiment is an exciting project to explore physics at the TeV energy scale, where new kinds of phenomena are expected to appear.
-We hope to explore the mechanism of electroweak symmetry breaking, which endows many particles with masses, and to search for particles that could make up the dark matter inferred from astrophysical observations.
-The experiment is now under construction and will start operation in 2007.
-I am currently working on projects related to tracking, muons, and triggering.
-I welcome inquiries from students interested in becoming involved in these efforts!
+We are exploring the mechanism of electroweak symmetry breaking, which endows many particles with masses, and searching for particles that could make up the dark matter inferred from astrophysical observations.

 Teaching